DigitalPublishingToolkit/TOD15-Online-Courtship/md/08_Lardellier.md

 code, an unprecedented feat in the history of humanity as well as that of romantic relationships.

-The Internet offers a solution for finding your soulmate, but on condition that you can escape being caught in the fringe.
+The internet offers a solution for finding your soulmate, but on condition that you can escape being caught in the fringe.
 You frequently move to the other side of the screen.
 Remember that in Ovid’s *Metamorphosis,* Pygmalion commits himself to a virtual relationship (even then!), with his beautiful statue, Galatea.
 From one illusion to another, Narcissus prefers himself over even the tender love of the muse Echo, until his self-admiration becomes his own death.
-And how many are there on the Internet who put on this performance and who gaze at the raving comments and gratification of others?
-“A relationship put in the public eye via the Internet can allow someone to be satisfied with more or less success than the profound human need of having relationships and simultaneously promoting, in his or her own mind, a paranoid withdrawal, thus avoiding all forms of intersubjective commitment.”[^8_Lardellier_8] This is true because the web is all-powerful and allows you to fight against anxieties and frustrations.
-An Internet connection can be compared to an umbilical cord; it nourishes, calms, and relies on reassurance.
+And how many are there on the internet who put on this performance and who gaze at the raving comments and gratification of others?
+“A relationship put in the public eye via the internet can allow someone to be satisfied with more or less success than the profound human need of having relationships and simultaneously promoting, in his or her own mind, a paranoid withdrawal, thus avoiding all forms of intersubjective commitment.”[^8_Lardellier_8] This is true because the web is all-powerful and allows you to fight against anxieties and frustrations.
+An internet connection can be compared to an umbilical cord; it nourishes, calms, and relies on reassurance.
 New technologies, in a broad sense, have become the preferred source of pleasure for people from 25-49, even before sex.[^8_Lardellier_9]